bjlkeng/bjlkeng.github.io/source/posts/tensors_tensors_tensors.rst

         \tag{15}

-    If you believe what I said before about covectors varying with the basis change, then we should just need to multiple our covector, call it :math:`u` (as a column vector in the standard Euclidean basis) by our transformation matrix:
+    If you believe what I said before about covectors varying with the basis change, then we should just need to multiply our covector, call it :math:`u = [2, 4]` (as a row vector in the standard Euclidean basis) by our transformation matrix:

     .. math::